No-Reference Image Quality Assessment by Hallucinating Pristine Features

 {In the literature, numerous NR-IQA methods have been proposed based on the hypothesis that natural scenes possess certain statistical properties.
 Thus, the quality can be assessed by measuring the deviation of the statistics between distorted and pristine images \cite{moorthy2011blind,saad2012blind, hou2014blind}.
 With the development of deep learning technologies, the image quality can be inferred by learning from the labeled image data \cite{kang2014convolutional,kim2016fully,bosse2017deep,bianco2018use,gu2019blind,fu2016blind,kim2018multiple}.
-However, such data driven based methods highly rely on the large-scale training samples.} Recently, the free energy based brain theory \cite{friston2006free, friston2010free, gu2014using, zhai2011psychovisual} provides a novel solution for NR-IQA from the Bayesian view.
-In particular, the free energy theory reveals that human visual system (HVS) always attempts to reduce the uncertainty and explains the scene of perceived visual stimulus by an internal generative model.
-Rooted in the widely accepted view that the intrinsic, perceptually-meaningful and learnable features could govern the image quality, in this work we focus on the generative model at the feature level for NR-IQA.
-This method avoids the modeling of the image signal space of which the understanding is still quite limited.
-Herein, we propose to learn a new NR-IQA measure named \textbf{FPR}, by inferring the quality through \textbf{F}eature-level \textbf{PR} information.
+However, such data driven based methods highly rely on the large-scale training samples.} Recently, the free-energy based brain theory \cite{friston2006free, friston2010free, gu2014using, zhai2011psychovisual} provides a novel solution for NR-IQA from the Bayesian view. \bl{In particular, the free energy theory reveals that human visual system (HVS) may attempt to infer the reference signals to reduce the uncertainty of perceived visual signals by an internal inference model.} Rooted in the widely accepted view that the intrinsic, perceptually-meaningful and learnable features could govern the image quality, \bl{in this work, we focus on the feature level reference information estimation for IQA.} This method avoids the modeling of the image signal space of which the understanding is still quite limited.
+Herein, we propose to learn a new NR-IQA measure named \textbf{FPR}, by inferring the quality through \textbf{F}eature-level \textbf{P}seudo-\textbf{R}eference information.
 The underlying design philosophy of our method is learning the quality-specific PR feature instead of the restoration-specific PR feature.
-Along this vein, we can get rid of the design of a specific network for PR image generation, which is still a very challenging task.
-To verify the performance of our method, we conduct both intra-database and cross-database experiments on four databases, including TID2013 \cite{ponomarenko2015image}, LIVE~\cite{sheikh2006statistical}, CSIQ \cite{larson2010most} and KADID-10k \cite{2019KADID}.
+Along this vein, we can get rid of the design of a specific network for PR image generation, which is still a very challenging task. \bl{Besides, a gated recurrent units (GRU) \cite{chung2014empirical} aggregation strategy is proposed to aggregate the quality of each patch in the test image.
+The GRU network processes the image patches in order, and the long-term memory enjoyed by GRU can construct the long-dependency between each patch.} To verify the performance of our method, we conduct both intra-database and cross-database experiments on four databases, including TID2013 \cite{ponomarenko2015image}, LIVE~\cite{sheikh2006statistical}, CSIQ \cite{larson2010most} and KADID-10k \cite{2019KADID}.